 - Diced cucumber

-- Tomatoes – cut in quarters
+- Tomatoes – cut in quarters.

 - Black olives

-- Red onions slices
+- Red onions sliced

-- Lemon juice – simply squeeze fresh lemon juice on your salad and olive oil if desired
+- Lemon juice – simply squeeze fresh lemon juice on your salad and olive oil if desired.

-- Hot tempeh meatballs – add the hot meatballs on top of the salad with mint coconut yogurt sauce
+- Hot tempeh meatballs – add the hot meatballs on top of the salad with mint coconut yogurt sauce.

-Rewarm the meatballs in a warm saucepan or sandwich press before serving on top of the salad.
+Rewarm the meatballs in a warm saucepan or sandwich press before serving them on top of the salad.

-- Vegan aoili or mayonnaise
+- Vegan aioli or mayonnaise